 Setupad Expert Opinion:

-Povilas Goberis, COO at Setupad: ”If we are speaking about average CTR comparison– it depends on the situation very much.
-Generally speaking, CTR is supposed to be higher for native ads, but in some cases, it’s not necessarily the case.”
+Povilas Goberis, COO at Setupad: ”Regarding the comparison of average CTR, it very much depends on the situation.
+Generally speaking, CTR is supposed to be higher for native ads, but in some cases, this is not necessarily the case.”

-P. Goberis continues: ”So, in this case, CTR might be lower for the native ad than for a regular display ad, but, on the other hand, the click itself might be more natural and meaningful.
-Additionally, the content around the native ad would also influence chances for it to be clicked.”
+P. Goberis continues: ”So, in this case, CTR might be lower for the native ad than for a regular display ad, but on the other hand, the click itself might be more organic and meaningful.
+Additionally, the content around the native ad would also influence the probability of the ad being clicked on.”

 Which of the ad types is more effective for publishers: native or display ads?

-From our experience, publishers express concern about banner ads being more as a distraction for users and taking their attention away from the content itself.
+From our experience, publishers express concern about banner ads being more of a distraction for users and taking their attention away from the content itself.

-We usually encourage publishers to try out native ads because they look more appealing to the users.
-They blend in with the website design, and they can help publishers maximize their ad revenue.
+We usually encourage publishers to try out native ads, because by blending in with the design of the website, they look more appealing to the users.
+This could help publishers maximize their ad revenue.